coltoncs/react-gatsby-bulma-netlify/src/pages/index.md

 title: Welcome to my digital playground
 image: /img/rasp-pi4.jpg
 heading: About me
-subheading: my pursuit of knowledge in web development and blockchain technologies
+subheading: Full-stack web and blockchain development
 mainpitch:
-  title: Who Am I?
+  title: Welcome
   description: >
-    Hi, my name is Colton Sweeney and I'm a 23-year-old web developer and graphic designer living in Raleigh, NC.
+    My name is Colton Sweeney and I'm a 24-year-old web developer and graphic designer living in Raleigh, NC.
 description: >-
-  I'm a part-time student at Wake Technical Community College with an immense drive to work and achieve.
-My main job is a part-time position with Raleigh, NC-based United Restaurant Equipment Company, however I also work as a freelancer and contractor for various clients.
-View my blog to learn more!
+  I'm a busy, motivated individual with a drive to always challenge myself further.
+My day job is a part-time position with Raleigh-based United Restaurant Equipment Company, however I also work as a freelancer and contractor for various clients.
+View my blog to learn more about my projects!
 intro:
   blurbs:
     - image: /img/annabelle.jpg